gyorilab/emmaa/doc/tutorial/index.rst

 -----------------------------------------

-**Background**: When you click on a statement such as "Sitagliptin inhibits DPP4", a new page opens up where the underlying evidence supportig the statement can be examined.
+**Background**: When you click on a statement such as "Sitagliptin inhibits DPP4", a new page opens up where the underlying evidence supporting the statement can be examined.

 -   In the **header**, both relevant entities, "Sitagliptin"